 Search all Cumberland Houses for Sale and real estate listings below.
-Cumberland is a small village in the Comox Valley that has become increasingly popular in recent years for its artistic atmosphere, interesting shops, and excellent recreational opportunities.
+Cumberland is a small rural village in the Comox Valley that has become increasingly popular in recent years for its artistic atmosphere, interesting shops, and excellent recreational opportunities.

 By and large, the people moving to Cumberland are young and educated—former residents of big cities including Vancouver and Victoria looking for a calmer pace of life amidst nature.
 Be sure to register for a free account so that you can receive email alerts whenever new Cumberland properties come on the market.

 Real Estate in Cumberland

 At present, Cumberland’s population and popularity are on the rise as more businesses and amenities continue to spring up in the area.
 The communities mountain biking and artistic scenes continue to grow.
 Because of these factors, Cumberland’s housing market is competitive.
 There haven’t been large-scale new developments in the area, and the properties that spring up tend to go quickly—requiring patience and close attention by real estate investors.
 There are undoubtedly exciting real estate opportunities in Cumberland, and the area’s popularity is certainly a boon for those looking to purchase rental properties or operate BnBs.